 Sautéed Cabbage and Onions

-1 head of cabbage, sliced into (2 in. square) pieces
+1 head of cabbage, cored and sliced into (2 in. square) pieces

 1 sweet onion, sliced into bite size pieces